f4exb/sdrangel/plugins/samplesource/plutosdrinput/readme.md

 <h4>1.5: Stream sample rate</h4>

-Baseband I/Q sample rate in kS/s.
+In device to host sample rate input mode (8A) this is the baseband I/Q sample rate in kS/s.
 This is the device to host sample rate (8) divided by the software decimation factor (5).

+In baseband sample rate input mode (8A) this is the device to host sample rate in kS/s.
+This is the baseband sample rate (8) multiplied by the software decimation factor (5)

 <h3>2: LO ppm correction</h3>